-To obtain information on the perception of the territorial public officials with respect to the institutional environment of the entities of the governorships and the Capital District, from the knowledge about the existing level of credibility in the rules and the policies as well as with respect to the adequacy of resources.
+To obtain information on the perception of the public officials with respect to the institutional environment of entities, from the knowledge about the existing level of credibility in the rules, and the policies as well as with respect to the adequacy of resources.

-- To collect information on the perception of the public officials regarding the institutional performance of the entities, from the knowledge about the achievements reached in results-based management, accountability, labor welfare and prevention of irregular practices. - To collect information on the perception of the public officials of the entities of the governorships and the Capital District with respect to citizen participation and the development planning of the departments. - To generate indicators with respect to institutional development that enables classifying the organizations in a given time and compares their evolution over time.
+- To collect information on the perception of the public officials regarding the institutional performance of the entities, from the knowledge about the achievements reached in results-based management, accountability and prevention of irregular practices. - To generate indicators of development of the national public administration, which enable classifying the bureaucratic organizations in a given time and compare their evolution over time

-2.1.3.
-Scope
+2.1.3 Scope